April Risinger, Ph.D.

 Drug Discovery and Development

-Each of the unique classes of microtubule-targeted chemotherapeutics currently in clinical use or preclinical evaluation was originally identified as a natural product.
-Therefore, we collaborate closely with natural product chemists to identify and characterize novel natural compounds for their potential as cancer therapeutics as well as with synthetic medicinal chemists to optimize their potential for translation into the clinic.
-This includes our long-standing work on the identification and optimization of covalent microtubule targeted agents, including the plant-derived taccalonolides.
-My laboratory found that the taccalonolides bind covalently to a distinct site on tubulin from other stabilizers with a high degree of specificity that allows them to retain efficacy in clinically relevant drug resistant models both in vitro and in vivo.
+Drug discovery and development projects in the laboratory include the identification and biological characterization of compounds that have selective activity against molecularly distinct TNBC subtypes and other solid tumors with the goal of identifying new targeted therapeutics for drug resistant disease.
+We collaborate closely with natural product chemists to identify and characterize novel natural compounds for their potential as anticancer agents as well as with synthetic and medicinal chemists to optimize their translation into the clinic.
+This includes our long-standing work on the plant-derived taccalonolide microtubule stabilizers.
+My laboratory found that the taccalonolides (taccas) bind covalently to a distinct site on tubulin from other MTAs with a high degree of specificity that allows them to retain efficacy in clinically relevant drug-resistant models both in vitro and in vivo.
 I am an inventor on two issued patents on this class of microtubule stabilizers and we have active projects in the laboratory focused on optimizing their pharmacokinetic properties and improving tumor targeting.
-We are also actively working on the optimization of other covalent microtubule targeted natural products, including pironetin and zampanolide, for the treatment of drug resistant human cancers.
+Other active projects in this area include the repurposing of ingenane diterpenoids for the biomarker-guided treatment of TNBC subtypes that do not respond to currently approved chemotherapeutics.

 Improving the Targeted use of Approved Chemotherapeutics

-In addition to identifying new therapeutics, my laboratory is also actively investigating the underappreciated mechanistic differences between microtubule targeted agents currently approved for the treatment of cancer to guide their more rational and targeted use in the clinic.
-We have identified that the microtubule destabilizer eribulin is unique from the microtubule stabilizing taxanes in its ability to acutely activate the cGAS-STING pathway independent of its antimitotic effects through a mechanism involving mitochondrial DNA release.
-We further found that eribulin is highly synergistic with STING agonists in clinical development and able to promote improved antitumor immunity and tumor regression in vivo.
-We are also uncovering differences between the effects of these clinically approved drugs on cytoskeletal mediators implicated in oncogenesis.
-These preclinical findings have led to collaborations with our Mays Cancer Center to test the hypothesis that our findings can be used to identify molecular biomarkers to support the rational use of these drugs in combination with immunotherapeutics as well as guide the choice between microtubule stabilizing and destabilizing chemotherapeutics in the treatment of breast cancer patients where both classes of agents are approved and currently used with no molecular guidance.
+In addition to identifying new therapeutics, my laboratory is also actively investigating the underappreciated mechanistic effects of MTAs currently approved for the treatment of cancer to guide their more rational and targeted use in the clinic.
+We have identified that the microtubule destabilizer eribulin is unique from the microtubule stabilizing taxanes in its ability to activate the cGAS-STING pathway through a mechanism involving mitochondrial DNA release.
+We further found that eribulin is highly synergistic with STING agonists, promotes the activation of antitumor NK cells, and that these immunological effects of eribulin are sufficient to promote antitumor immunity in vivo.
+We are also uncovering differences between the effects of clinically approved MTAs on cytoskeletal mediators implicated in oncogenesis, including the septins.
+These preclinical findings have led to active collaborations with clinicians at our Mays Cancer Center where we are conducting translational studies with the goal of developing a more rational, biomarker driven use of MTAs to improve patient response and mitigate toxicity.

 Improving treatment by alleviating toxic side effects